What is Benchmarking? Definition, Examples, and Advantages

 • Direct competitors: Identify those operating in the same industry or offering products or services similar to yours.

-• 🏢 Reference company: Look for companies that are recognized for their excellence, innovative practices or success in specific fields.
+• 🏢 Reference company: Seek companies that are recognized for their excellence, innovative practices or success in specific fields.

 • 🍆 Size and scope: Consider the size of your competitors and the companies you select.